varshanhack/Armstrong_number/README.md

 # Armstrong_number
-Python program to check the given number is Armstrong or not
+# Python program to check the given number is Armstrong or not
+# This program can run in shell (Run directly)